IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

 Apply Guideline transaction.
 An implementing jurisdiction (via its relevant IHE Deployment Committee) may contextualize these specifications and, where applicable, such contextualizations are documented in Volume-4 of this IHE Profile.
+A Guideline Performer SHALL support either the content specifications defined in Volume-3 or an alternate specification defined in Volume-4.

 ### Guideline Engine